Arr0way/arr0way.github.io/_posts/2014-12-11-nmap-cheat-sheet.md

 tags:
 - 'Penetration Testing'
 - 'Enumeration'
+- host-enum
 ---

 * list element with functor item
 {:toc}

-**Nmap** (network mapper), the god of port scanners used for network discovery and the basis for most security enumeration during the initial stages of [penetration testing](https://bluewire-security.com/penetration-testing).
+**Nmap** (network mapper), the god of port scanners used for network discovery and the basis for most security enumeration during the initial stages of [penetration testing](/penetration-testing/).
 The tool was written and maintained by [Fyodor](http://insecure.org/fyodor/) AKA Gordon Lyon.

 [Nmap](http://nmap.org) displays exposed services on a target machine along with other useful information such as the verion and OS detection.